Investors look past UK rating downgrade but flag risks ahead

 Analysts downplay the significance of downgrades for highly developed economies unless they tip a country into junk status, which shrinks the pool of investors eligible to buy their debt.
 Britain can also count on its vast defined benefit pensions industry for reliable demand.

-British government bond yields fell on Monday as investors shrugged off the downgrade, with 10-year bond yields down 5 basis points at 0.31%, heading back towards recent record lows.
+British government bond yields fell on Monday as investors shrugged off the downgrade, with 10-year bond yields down 5 basis points at 0.31% GB10YT=RR, heading back towards recent record lows.

 Given vast public spending plans to rescue their economies, investors say many countries will see their credit ratings pressured, and some downgraded.